A Possible Cold Imprint of Voids on the Microwave Background Radiation: introduction

 \section{introduction}

 The late-time Integrated Sachs-Wolfe effect (ISW) \citep{Sachs67} is direct evidence of cosmic acceleration \citep{CrittendenTurok96}.
 However, detection of the ISW effect by the cross-correlation of large-scale structure and the cosmic microwave background (CMB) is challenging, due to large cosmic variance and possible systematics.
-Combined analysis of a few different galaxy/QSO surveys has yielded a signal of estimated significance $4\sigma$ \citep{Giannatonio08,Ho08, Giannatonio12}, although there are alternative views \citep[e.g., ][]{Sawangwit10}.
+Combined analysis of a few different galaxy/QSO surveys has yielded a signal of estimated significance $4\sigma$ \citep{Giannatonio08,Ho08, Giannatonio12}, although there are alternative views \citep[e.g., ][]{Rassat2007, Sawangwit10,Bielby2010,Lopez-Corredoira2010,HM2010}.
 These, and most other, analyses have used a cross-correlation-function method.
-This entirely captures the ISW signal if the galaxy density field and the ISW signal are Gaussian, but it may not be the optimal statistic if either field is non-Gaussian on relevant scales.

 Another method exploits the physical insight that in the presence of dark energy, linear-scale voids and superclusters stretch faster than they can grow through gravity, and thus produce cold and hot spots respectively in the CMB. \citet[][G08]{Granett08} stacked 100 such quasilinear-scale structures, reporting a detection of corresponding cold and hot spots at {4-$\sigma$} significance.
 Even without dark energy, the potential can change on nonlinear scales, producing CMB imprints; this is known as the Rees-Sciama (RS) effect \citep{Rees68}.
 We refer to the full effect as ISWRS.
-The nonlinear RS effect may confuse an interpretation of an ISW-like detection as a signal of dark energy, but it is expected only at the $\sim 10\%$ level at $z<1$ on sub-degree scales \citep{Cai09, Cai10}.
+The nonlinear RS effect may confuse an interpretation of an ISW-like detection as a signal of dark energy, but it is expected only at the $\sim 10\%$ level at $z<1$ on sub-degree scales \citep{Cai09, Smith2009, Cai10}.
 The significance level of the G08 detection from a single galaxy sample seems to be higher than the cross-correlation method, and the amplitude of the signal is found to be 2 to 3$\sigma$ higher than estimates from simulations; this indicates tension at the with the concordance cosmology at $z \sim 0.5$ \citep[G08,][]{Nadathur12,PapaiSzapudi2010, PapaiEtal2011}.
-Incorporating the contribution of non-linearity seems unable to reduce this tension \citep{Flender12, HM12}.
+Incorporating the contribution of non-linearity seems unable to reduce this tension \citep{Nadathur2012, Flender12, HM12}.
 It is therefore important to check if such a signal/tension persists at other epochs of the Universe, and in other void catalogs.